PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Telemetry.Azure.md

 ```csharp
 services.AddSingleton<ITelemetryInitializer, RequestHeadersTelemetryInitializer>();

 services.AddAzureInsightsTelemetry();
 ```

-If you want either to track specific headers and/or track them for specific requests, you need to add the service yourself before calling AzureInsightsTelemetryServiceCollectionExtensions.AddAzureInsightsTelemetry:
+If you want either to track specific headers and/or track them for specific requests, you need to add the service yourself before calling `AzureInsightsTelemetryServiceCollectionExtensions.AddAzureInsightsTelemetry`:

 ```csharp
 services.AddSingleton<ITelemetryInitializer>(